denngan/industrial_automation/Chapter1/chapter1.md

 Q4. **List the layers in a control system and their functions.
 How are the response time and the complexity of the decisions related to each other?**

+>**terms:** control system
+>
+> ERP (Enterprise Response Planning) - production planning, orders, coordinate sites *months*
+> MES (Manufacturing Execution System) - manage resources, workflow, production scheduling, maintainance *days*
+> Supervision - supervise production, optimize, log, store *minutes*
+> Group control - control part of plant *seconds*
+> Unit/Individual control - control part of group (single unit) *seconds*
+> Field - interaction with sensors/actuators, data aquisition and transmission *milliseconds*
+>
+> The more technical and smaller it gets the simpler the decisions and actions.
+Hence, short reaction time.
+> the higher the level the more complex the desicions become becasue they influence many plans and are also correlated to other factors like business strategies, board meetings and so on.
+So the response time is getting bigger.
+That is also because with higher complexity more people get involved, who therefore respond slower than just machines.

 Q5. **Draw the hierarchy of an automation system with its communication networks and characterize the traffic.**

 Q6. **What is the difference between a centralized and a distributed control system?
 What are their advantages and disadvantages?**

+>**terms:** control system
+>
+> *Centralized:* Central Computer monitores and forwards commands to the PLCs.
+> *Decentralized:* All controllers can communicate as peers (without going through master); the vertical communication is hierarchical
+>
+>
+>